 Is there a right time to buy critical illness insurance?

 The right time for you to buy is down to your personal preference and circumstances, but we can say that “life events” are often trigger times for many to take out the cover they decide they need.
-These may include, but not limited to:
+These may include, but are not limited to:

-• A home purchase – having critical illness insurance to run in parallel with your home loan will provide peace of mind protection against not being able to keep up with the monthly repayments should you fall critically ill and are unable to work whilst the loan is still in force.
+- A home purchase – having critical illness insurance to run in parallel with your home loan will provide peace of mind protection against not being able to keep up with the monthly repayments should you fall critically ill and are unable to work whilst the loan is still in force.
 Depending on the level of cover you’ve selected, and subject to approval of your claim, the one-off settlement could potentially pay off the balance of your loan entirely exactly when you need help the most.

-• Marriage to your partner and/or the birth of a child – events such as these may result in you becoming responsible for the financial security of others and as the breadwinner, if you were to fall critically ill or suffer a serious disability named under the policy, critical illness cover could help support your family and lessen their stress as well as yours.
+- Marriage to your partner and/or the birth of a child – events such as these may result in you becoming responsible for the financial security of others, and as the breadwinner, if you were to fall critically ill or suffer a serious disability named under the policy, critical illness cover could help support your family and lessen their stress as well as yours.